 We refuse to let our child become another tragic statistic of bullying-related suicide.
 She deserves a safe, supportive environment, and we’re determined to stand up for her and for every child facing similar challenges.
 We are reaching out to our community for support to hold the Niagara Wheatfield school district accountable and demand meaningful action before this situation escalates further.
 The family has been circulating a petition on change.org which can be found here: https://www.change.org/p/demand-stricter-anti-bullying-policies-and-accountability-in-niagara-wheatfield-schools?recruiter=894173903&recruited_by_id=2401a020-a0f8-11e8-b2c9-f3fc72c593a0&utm_source=share_petition&utm_campaign=petition_dashboard_share_modal&utm_medium=copylink.

-If you would like to voice support for this family or share your own experience with Niagara Wheatfield Schools and bullying, please email us at niagaraaction@gmail.com.
+If you would like to share your own experience with Niagara Wheatfield Schools and any of the issues raised throughout this article, please email us at niagaraaction@gmail.com.

 Female Student Suffers as Niagara Wheatfield School District's Failure to Deal with Bullying Continues